diefenbach/django-lfs/docs/user/management/shop/preferences.rst

     Available countries within the shipping address.

 Default shipping country
-    The default shipping country whithin addresses.
+    The default shipping country within addresses.
 This country will be used to calculate shipping price if the shop customer doesn't have select a country yet.